LoginRadius/engineering-portal/content/identity/what-is-passwordless-login/Index.md

 ### Step 3: Authentication

-Once the user's identity is confirmed, they are granted access to their account or the requested service without having to input a traditional password.
+Once the user's identity is confirmed, they are granted access to their account or the requested service or a login without password.

 By eliminating passwords, passwordless login minimizes the risk of security breaches due to weak or reused passwords.
 Moreover, it simplifies the login process for users, reducing the chances of forgotten passwords and streamlining the overall user experience.

 ## Real-Time Examples of Passwordless Login

-Several companies and online platforms have embraced passwordless login to enhance security and provide a seamless user experience.
+Several companies and online platforms have embraced passwordless login to enhance security and provide a seamless user experience since users love login without password.
 Here are some real-time examples of how passwordless login is being implemented:

 ### Example 1: Microsoft

 Microsoft has integrated passwordless login options into its products and services, such as Windows Hello, which allows users to log in using facial recognition or fingerprint scans.
-Additionally, Microsoft's Azure Active Directory supports passwordless authentication for enterprise accounts, where users can receive an OTP or use a FIDO2 security key to access resources securely.
+Additionally, Microsoft's Azure Active Directory supports passwordless access for enterprise accounts, where users can receive an OTP or use a FIDO2 security key to access resources securely.

 ### Example 2: Google